-The COVID-19 pandemic took the world by surprise, leaving national and regional governments scrambling to contain the impact and minimize the damage to their communities.
-A big part of these efforts relied on communication – on news conferences and social media posts educating people about safety measures they could take, new protocols put in place, and details of the various programs being created to help them through the period of economic shut-down.
+The waves of the COVID-19 pandemic took the world, first by surprise, and then over and over again by habitual pull, leaving national and regional governments scrambling to contain the impact and minimize the damage to their communities.
+A big part of these efforts rely on communication – on news conferences and social media posts educating people about safety measures they could take, new protocols put in place, and details of the various programs being created to help them through the off- and on- periods of economic shut-down.

-But what happens when you don’t learn about the rules and resources?
+But what happens when you don’t understand the rules and resources?

-Right from the early days of the quarantine, a real challenge emerged – countless Ontarians were being left out of the information loop because important notices weren’t being made available in their mother tongues.
-As a consequence of this, the what and why of social distancing protocols and details of funding supports like the Canadian Emergency Response Benefit (CERB) and Regional Relief and Recovery Fund (RRRF) weren’t circulating in their news circles.
+Right from the early days of the pandemic, a real challenge emerged – countless Canadians were being left out of the information loop because important notices weren’t being made available in their mother tongues.
+As a consequence of this, the what and why of social distancing or, recently, vaccine protocols, weren’t circulating in their information circles.

-These Limited English and French Speakers (LEFS) – business owners and employees, parents and community members – were being put at risk because their needs weren’t being considered in communications plans from all levels of government.
+Business owners, employers and employees, parents, elderly and community members – were being put at risk because their needs weren’t being considered in communications plans from all levels of government.

-These weren’t just relatively new-newcomers, but also Ontarians who had been here for years, even decades; active contributors to the economy and their communities, and very much a part of our social fabric.
-They had learned the English or French they needed to navigate the basics of daily life, but like many of us who are first-language English or French speakers, still struggle with medical terms or policy pronouncements.
+These aren’t just relatively new-newcomers, but also Canadians who had been here for years, even decades; actively participating in social life and contributing to the economy and communities while seeing themselves very much a part of our social fabric.
+Despite being fluent in English or French, these Canadian still needed to navigate the basics of critical daily messaging, suffering from an overload of medical or policy terms and pronouncements and the absence of clear and plain language.

 We would love to have you join the growing Language Advocacy Day Canada community!

-We look forward to sharing more and working with you as we move towards February.
+We look forward to sharing more and working with you as we move towards February, and happy Holidays!